RedisLabs/redislabs-docs/content/rc/administration/access-management.md

 | {{<image filename="images/rc/icon-list-filter.png" width="30px" alt="Use the Filter button to display team members that match specified conditions." >}}{{< /image >}} | **Filter** icons let you display team members matching conditions you specify |
 | <nobr>{{<image filename="images/rc/icon-list-sort-asc.png" width="30px" alt="The Sort ascending button displays members in ascending order according to the values of the selected field." >}}{{< /image >}}{{<image filename="images/rc/icon-list-sort-desc.png" width="30px" alt="The Sort descending button displays members in descending order according to the values of the selected field." >}}{{< /image >}}</nobr> | The **Sort ascending** and **Sort descending** icons display the list according to the selected order |

 If you have a large team, you can use the controls in the list footer to navigate quickly through the list.
-These controls are disabled for small teams.
+These controls are deactivated for small teams.

 ### Add user